gobwas/articles/instrumentation-in-go.en.md

 How users are going to set up _multiple_ probes?
-So, the already mentioned `httptrace` package has [`ClientTrace.compose()`][github:httptrace] method that merges two trace structs in third one (it is non-exported since it is called only within context related functions of `httptrace`).
-So calling some probe function from resulting trace will call inside appropriate probes from previous traces (if they were set).
+So, the already mentioned `httptrace` package has [`ClientTrace.compose()`][github:httptrace] method that merges two trace structs in third one.
+So every probe function from resulting trace will call appropriate probes from previous traces (if they were set).

 So let's first try to do the same manually (and without `reflect`).
-To do this, we move the `OnPing` hook from `Client` to separate structure `ClientTrace`:
+To do this, we move the `OnPing` hook from the `Client` to separate structure `ClientTrace`:

 ```go
 package lib